lovemearowlet/nixless/README.md

 cd nixless/nixless-src
 make install
 ```
-if you have losts of confidence in my stuff then do
+if you have lots of confidence in my stuff then do
 ```
 make bin
 ```